Mookie Betts Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Among the qualifying hitters in MLB play, he ranks 64th in batting average, 22nd in on-base percentage, and 15th in slugging.
+- He ranks 59th in batting average, 20th in on base percentage, and 14th in slugging among qualified hitters in MLB.

-- Betts is batting .350 during his last games and is on a nine-game hitting streak.
+- Betts is batting .333 during his last outings and is riding a 10-game hitting streak.

-- Betts has had an RBI in 26 games this season (39.4%), including 11 multi-RBI outings (16.7%).
-He has also driven in three or more of his team's runs in five contests.
+- Betts has picked up an RBI in 38.8% of his games this season, with two or more RBI in 16.4% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.